your lng experts

 Have there been any serious LNG accidents?

 First, one must remember that LNG is a form of energy and must be respected as such.
-Today LNG is transported and stored as safely as any other liquid fuel.
-Before the storage of cryogenic liquids was fully understood, however, there was a serious incident involving LNG in Cleveland, Ohio in 1944.
+Today LNG is produced, transported and stored as safely as any other liquid fuel.
+Before the storage of cryogenic liquids was fully matured, however, there was a serious incident involving LNG in Cleveland, Ohio in 1944.
 This incident virtually stopped all development of the LNG industry for 20 years.
 The race to the Moon led to a much better understanding of cryogenics and cryogenic storage with the expanded use of liquid hydrogen (-423°F [-253°C]) and liquid oxygen (-296°F [-183°C]).
 LNG technology grew from NASA’s advancement.

 In addition to Cleveland, there have two other U.S. incidents sometimes attributed to LNG.
 A construction accident on Staten Island in 1973 has been cited by some parties as an “LNG accident” because the construction crew was working inside an (empty, warm) LNG tank.
 In another case, the failure of an electrical seal on an LNG pump in 1979 permitted natural gas (not LNG) to enter an enclosed building.
 A spark of indeterminate origin caused the building to explode.
 As a result of this incident, the electrical code has been revised for the design of electrical seals used with all flammable fluids under pressure.